-Compared to pollen and royal jelly, propolis extracts exhibited the highest antioxidant activity220.
+Compared to pollen and royal jelly, propolis extracts exhibited the highest antioxidant activity.

-In a study with propolis of different geographical and botanical origin it was found that the antioxidant activity correlates well with its total concentration of polyphenols^{169, 202}.
-Poplar propolis with relatively higher polyphenol content has a higher antioxidant activity than Brazilian propolis, which contains less polyphenols^{163, 170}.
-The antioxidant activity of Spanish (poplar) and Polish (poplar) propolis correlated both significantly to the phenolic content ^{46, 317}, while in Polish and Argentina propolis it correlated also in additiona significantly to the flavonoid content ^{51, 317}
+Antioxidant In a study with propolis of different geographical and botanical origin it was found that the antioxidant activity correlates well with its total concentration of polyphenols.
+Poplar propolis with relatively higher polyphenol content has a higher antioxidant activity than Brazilian propolis, which contains less polyphenols156, 162, 163.

-The antioxidant activity differs according to the type of the polyphenols.
-CAPE, a typical constituent of poplar propolis, seems to be one of the most powerful antioxidant substances of propolis100.
+The antioxidant activity of Spanish (poplar) and Polish (poplar) propolis correlated significantly to the phenolic content while in Polish and Argentina propolis it correlated in addition also significantly to the flavonoid content The antioxidant activity differs on the type of the polyphenols.
+CAPE, a typical constituent of poplar propolis, seems to be one of the most powerful antioxidant substances of propolis .

 The antioxidant activity is measured in different units.
-The antioxidant activity of different foods is compared mostly by the so called ORAC (Oxygen Radical Absorbance Capacity) index.
+The antioxidant activity of different foods is compared mostly the so called ORAC (Oxygen Radical Absorbance Capacity) index.
 According to a 2007 US Patent a 50/50 water/acetone extract of poplar propolis scored 2459 ORAC units, while a hexane/ethylacetetate (75:25) scored 7215 ORAC units.
-Pure propolis resin scored 9674 ORAC units (μ mole TE/g) 138.
-The ORAC value of Uruguay poplar propolis was similarly high: 8000 μ mol TE/g propolis 314.
+Pure propolis resin scored 9674 ORAC units ( $\mu$ mole TE/g) $^{131}$ .
+The ORAC value of Uruguay poplar propolis was similarly high: 8000 $\mu$ mol TE/g propolis $^{289}$ .
 Thus propolis is one of the strongest natural antioxidants.

 10 % ethanol poplar propolis extract from Croatia had about 70 % of the FRAP antioxidant activity of known antioxidants as vitamin C and trilox.
 Propolis modulated antioxidant enzymes (AOE) and significantly decreased lipid peroxidation processes (LPO) in plasma, liver, lungs, and brain of mice.
-The effect was dose-and tissue-dependent.
+The effect was dose- and tissue-dependent.
 The highest vulnerability to oxidative stress was observed in lungs where hyperoxia was not associated with augmentation of AOE.
 Propolis protected lungs from hyperoxia by increased catalase (CAT) activity.
 This is of special importance for lungs since lungs of adult animals are highly vulnerable to oxidative stress because of their inability to augment AOE activity.
-The authors conclude that because of its strong antioxidant and scavenging abilities, native propolis might be used as a strong plant-based antioxidant effective not only in physiological conditions but also in cases that require prolonged high concentration of oxygen316.
+The authors conclude that because of its strong antioxidant and scavenging abilities, native propolis might be used as a strong plant-based antioxidant effective not only in physiological conditions but also in cases that require prolonged high concentration of oxygen.

-It was found that water soluble propolis extracts of Chinese (poplar) propolis was significant and that it contains more biologically active flavonoids, and also that its antioxidant capacity was similar to that of the ethanol extracts 120
+It was found that water soluble propolis extracts of Chinese (poplar) propolis was significant and that it contains more biologically active flavonoids, and also that its antioxidant capacity was similar to that of the ethanol extracts

 Propolis is a powerful antioxidant.
 This effect is due to the high concentration of phenolics and other antioxidant compounds.
 The radical theory in human physiology claims that the active free radicals are involved in almost all the cellular degradation process and leads to cell death.
-Oxidative stress is thought to contribute to the development of chronic and degenerative diseases such as cancer, autinmune disorders, aging, cataract, rheumatoid arthritis, cardiovascular and neurodegenerative diseases254.
+Oxidative stress is thought to contribute to the development of chronic and degenerative diseases such as cancer, autoimmune disorders, aging, cataract, rheumatoid arthritis, cardiovascular and neurodegenerative diseases.
 Propolis can be regarded as a supplement preventing chronic degeneration diseases, e.g. cancer.